Configure your Microplate Reader and get an initial recommendation!

 Compatible microplate formats

 Commonly, basic assays are measured in 96-well plates.
 However, if you have multiple samples and/or wish to save precious reagents or time, 384-well and 1536-well formats can also be used.
 Just make sure that your multi-mode microplate reader of choice is also capable of reading the plate format you plan on using.
-Moreover, different detection modes require different microplate types.
+Moreover, absorbance, fluorescence and luminescence detection require different microplate types.